-The Carson City municipal system also has regional water interties with Douglas County and Lyon County.
-Within the past three to four years the Town of Minden, Indian Hills GID, Carson City, and Douglas County have constructed regional water infrastructure to produce, store, pump and move water from the Minden area through Douglas County and into Carson City.
-Carson City and Lyon County also have worked cooperatively to interconnect their municipal water systems to accommodate planned growth as well as to meet peak demands.
-Both Douglas County and Lyon County have recently adopted CSWP Plans to help protect their water resources.
+The Carson City municipal system has regional water interties with Douglas County and Lyon County.
+The Town of Minden, Indian Hills General Improvement District (GID), Carson City, and Douglas County have constructed regional water infrastructure to produce, store, pump and move water from the Carson Valley and into Carson City.
+Carson City and Lyon County have worked cooperatively to interconnect their municipal water systems to accommodate planned growth as well as to meet peak demands.
+County-wide CSWP or Wellhead Protection Plans have been approved in both Douglas County and Lyon County areas to help protect their water resources.